qsukhi/qsukhi.github.io/index.md

 - A [talk](https://pirsa.org/16100044) I gave at Perimeter Institute

 ### Programming
 - I am proficient at coding in Python, MATLAB, and C++.
-I adhere to a purist perpective on object oriented porgramming and think that C++ is still the purest realization of OOP.
-At the same time, I admire the practical simplicity of Python.
+I adhere to a purist perpective on object oriented programming and think that C++ is still the purest realization of OOP.
+However, I do admire the practical simplicity of Python.
 - I use the PyTorch library for deep learning.
-- I also regularly use software development tools such as Git, Docker, Debuggers, and profilers.
+- I regularly use software development tools such as Git, Docker, Debuggers, and profilers.
-- I am familiar and have implemented almost all popular tensor network algorithms (TEBD, PEPS, Tree Tensor Network, MERA, tensor networks with symmetries: Z_n, U(1), SU(2), and space reflections, fermionic and anyonic tensor networks.
+- I have implemented almost all popular tensor network algorithms: TEBD, DMRG, TDVP, vuMPS, PEPS, Tree Tensor Network, MERA, tensor networks with symmetries: Z_n, U(1), SU(2), and space reflections, fermionic and anyonic tensor networks.

 ### Interests
-- I'm profoundly interested in eastern religious philosophy and mysticism
+- I'm deeply interested in eastern religious philosophy and mysticism
 - I'm also fascinated by Indian Mythology.
-I think [the Mahabharat](https://en.wikipedia.org/wiki/Mahabharata), purportedly authored by [Ved Vyas](https://en.wikipedia.org/wiki/Vyasa), could not have been written by a human.
-Almost on part are [the Yoga Sutras of Patanjali](https://en.wikipedia.org/wiki/Yoga_Sutras_of_Patanjali) and [the Yoga Vashishth](https://en.wikipedia.org/wiki/Yoga_Vasistha).
+I think [the Mahabharat](https://en.wikipedia.org/wiki/Mahabharata), purportedly authored by [Ved Vyas](https://en.wikipedia.org/wiki/Vyasa), could not have been written by a human. [[This](https://archive.org/details/MenonRameshTHEMAHABHARATAAModernRenderingVol1) English translation is a good compromise between accuracy and modernization of the prose.]
+Almost on par on profoundness are [the Yoga Sutras of Patanjali](https://en.wikipedia.org/wiki/Yoga_Sutras_of_Patanjali) and [the Yoga Vashishth](https://en.wikipedia.org/wiki/Yoga_Vasistha).
 - I'm a big fan of [Agatha Christie](https://en.wikipedia.org/wiki/Agatha_Christie)'s books.
 I love the [BBC adaptation](https://en.wikipedia.org/wiki/Agatha_Christie%27s_Poirot) of Poirot, particularly, [David Suchet's](https://en.wikipedia.org/wiki/David_Suchet) potrayal.
 I also like reading select Science Fiction.
 - I like playing Squash, and intermittently play in intermediate-level leagues at local squash clubs.